dialpad/dialtone/packages/dialtone-vue3/.github/CONTRIBUTING.md

 - **No custom directives:** Directives in Vue are installed globally and vary from project to project.
 Custom directives (such as `v-tooltip`) cannot be used in Dialtone Vue components, unless they exist in dialtone itself.
 - **No other custom global methods:** Some projects may implement custom global methods on the Vue object.
 Dialtone Vue components are limited to the built-in Vue methods.
 - **No imports outside the dialtone-vue directory**
 - **Vue 2 compatibility:** Dialtone Vue components should support Vue 2 and Vue 3.
+Vue 2 components are in the dialtone-vue2 package, Vue 3 components are in the dialtone-vue3 package.
+You may copy your changes from one to the other via `<dialtone-root>/scripts/dialtone-vue-sync.sh`

 ### Exports